NOAA/National Weather Service's Warning Decision Training BranchUnited States Department of Commerce

 Velocity Interpretation

-Brief Description: This topic consists of two lessons on the proper interpretation of radial Doppler velocity patterns.
+Brief Description: This topic consists of three lessons on the proper interpretation of radial Doppler velocity patterns.
 These lessons will present how to interpret Doppler velocity patterns under uniform, non-uniform, ambiguous, and meteorologically complex conditions.

 Delivery Method: Asynchronous instructor-led web modules

-Approximate Completion Time: 90 minutes
+Approximate Completion Time: 60 minutes

 Content: